turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 Policies can be used to modify behaviour at runtime, for example based on the language of the user.

-We can create polities from the definition tab or using the paconn cli.
+We can create policies from the definition tab or using the paconn cli.
 A given connector can have multiple policies, and they may be ordered to control the order of execution.